Electric utility: Alternative energy promotion

 Alternative energy has become more and more prevalent in recent times and as it is inherently independent of more traditional sources of energy, the market seems to have a very different structure.
 In the United States, to promote the production and development of alternative energies, there are many subsidies, rewards, and incentives that encourage companies to take up the challenge themselves.
 There is precedent for such a system working in countries like Nicaragua.
 In 2005, Nicaragua gave renewable energy companies tax and duty exemptions, which spurred a great deal of private investment.

 The success in Nicaragua may not be an easily replicated situation however.
 The movement was known as Energiewende and it is generally considered a failure for many reasons.
-A primary reason was the fact that it was improperly timed and was proposed during a period in which their energy economy was under more competition.
+A primary reason was that it was improperly timed and was proposed during a period in which their energy economy was under more competition.

 Globally, the transition of electric utilities to renewables remains slow, hindered by concurrent continued investment in the expansion of fossil fuel capacity.